 17 All my bones are on display;

 and cast lots for my garment.

-The Injil is written from the perspective of eye-witnesses who watched the crucifixion.
-But Psalm 22 is written from the perspective of someone experiencing it.
-How to explain this similarity between Psalm 22 and the crucifixion of Isa al Masih?
-Is it coincidence that the details match so exactly as to include that the clothes would both be divided (seamed clothes were split along the seams and passed among the soldiers) AND have cast lots (the seamless garment would be ruined if torn apart so they threw dice for it).
 Psalm 22 was written before crucifixion was invented but it describes its specific details (piercing of hands and feet, bones being out of joint – by being stretched as the victim hangs).
-In addition, the Gospel of John states that blood and water flowed out when the spear was thrust in Jesus’ side, indicating a fluid buildup in the cavity of the heart.
+In addition, the Gospel of John states that blood and water flowed out when the spear was thrust into Jesus’ side, indicating a fluid buildup in the cavity of the heart.
 Isa al Masih thus died of a heart attack.
 This matches the Psalm 22 description of ‘my heart has turned to wax’.
-The Hebrew word in Psalm 22 which is translated ‘pierced’ literally means ‘like a lion’.
-In other words, the hands and feet were mutilated and mauled as by a lion when they were pierced.
+The Hebrew word in Psalm 22 means ‘pierced’, and literally means ‘like a lion’.
+In other words, the hands and feet were mutilated and mauled as if by a lion when they were pierced.

 Unbelievers reply that the similarity of Psalm 22 with the eye-witness recording in the Injil is perhaps because the disciples of Isa made up the events to ‘fit’ the prophecy.
 Could that explain the similarity?